radian-software/radian/README.md

 - Information on how to contribute to Radian
   (see [`CONTRIBUTING.md`](CONTRIBUTING.md))

-## Setup on OS X
+## Setup on macOS

-Radian includes a setup script that will take you 95% of the way from a fresh install of OS X to a fully working setup.
-Simply download or clone this repository and run `scripts/setup.sh`.
-By default, this will set up everything: Emacs, Zsh, Tmux, Leiningen, Git, and other miscellaneous tools.
-If you are not interested in one or more of these items, you can run the setup script as—for instance—`scripts/setup.sh exclude leiningen git`.
-Alternatively, if you are only interested in a few of the items, you can include only a few of them: for instance, `scripts/setup.sh only emacs tmux`.
+Radian includes a setup script that will take you 95% of the way from a fresh install of macOS to a fully working setup.
+Simply download or clone this repository and run `./setup.py`.
+If you're skeptical about running an automatic script—great!
+The script allows you to interactively select exactly what you want to set up, and will ask to confirm every command it runs.

 Depending on your system, the setup script may take a while to do its thing the first time you run it.
 (For instance, it may have to